alkathirikhalid/Reddit-Topics/README.md

 Functionality that must be present:

-● Req 1: Maintain a list of topics and its upvotes/downvotes Done Completed: Create, Read and Update operations without option of deletion not required on Class Topic and Class TopicData
+● Req 1: Maintain a list of topics and its upvotes/downvotes
+<br>Done Completed: Create, Read and Update operations without option of deletion not required on Class Topic and Class TopicData

 ● Req 2: Allow the user to submit topics.
 For this challenge, a “topic” is simply a string that does not exceed 255 characters
-Done Completed: Validation on dialog_fragment_create_topic.xml and Class Topic Validator (Redundant require to facilitate unit testing)
+<br>Done Completed: Validation on dialog_fragment_create_topic.xml and Class Topic Validator (Redundant require to facilitate unit testing)

 ● Req 3: Allow the user to upvote or downvote a topic.
 For this challenge, the user may upvote or downvote the same topic multiple times.
-Done Completed: Class Topic, TopicData and HomeTopicsRecycleViewAdaptor handle clicks
+<br>Done Completed: Class Topic, TopicData and HomeTopicsRecycleViewAdaptor handle clicks

 ● Req 4: Tapping a topic should expand that topic into a separate view (page)
 <br>Done Completed: Class MainActivity and ViewTopicActivity